 Kevin MacKenzie (guitar) is in demand in both jazz and folk worlds in Scotland.
 He plays and tour with many folk groups including Fiddler’s Bid, Jenna Reid, & Keep it Up, and well as performing with his own jazz-folk 9 piece group Vital Signs and the Scottish Guitar Quartet.
 Kevin’s website is here.

-Children listen to amazing feats of musicianship, as well as participate in a massed kazoo call and response session, improvise on a giant human piano, and create harmonies with the Three Circle Harmony Generator.
+Children listened to amazing feats of musicianship, as well as participated in a massed kazoo call and response session, improvised on a giant human piano, and created harmonies with the Three Circle Harmony Generator.

-The show ends with the hilarious ‘Mum and Dad’s dancing” section.....
+The show ended with the hilarious ‘Mum and Dad’s dancing” section.....

-At Festivals Kidsamonium features special cameo appearances from other musicians at the festival (who generally have a ball) to date we have had cameos by:
+At Festivals Kidsamonium featured special cameo appearances from other musicians at the festival (who generally had a ball) including

 Branford Marsalis, Ernst Rejsiger, Harry Becket, Byron Wallen, Paul Towndrow, Alyn Cosker, Karine Polwart, Inge Thomson, Pete Wareham, Huw Warren, Andy Sheppard, Brian Finnegan of Flook, Gilad Atzmon, Jason Yarde, Karen Casey, Siobhan Miller & Jeana Leslie, Eamonn Murphy of Beogas, Eric Boeren, to name a few.